First China-made aircraft carrier starts sea trials: state media - Journal du Cameroun

 China’s sole operational aircraft carrier, the Liaoning, is a repurposed Soviet ship bought from Ukraine, which went into service in 2012.

+Neither the Liaoning or the new ship are nuclear-powered, but both can carry around 40 planes and have similar “ski jump” ramps, an old launch system that forces aircraft to carry fewer weapons in order to hold more fuel for take-off.

-The possession of a native aircraft carrier places China among the few military powers with such vessels, including the United States, Russia and Britain.
+The possession of a homegrown aircraft carrier places China among the few military powers with such vessels, including the United States, Russia and Britain.

 But it would still be no match in size or range to the nuclear-powered vessels of the United States Navy, which has 11 carriers.

-The Type 001A carrier will displace 55,000 tonnes and use conventional rather than nuclear propulsion, according to the defence ministry.
+The Type 001A carrier will displace 55,000 tonnes and use conventional propulsion, according to the defence ministry.

-Chinese experts estimates the carrier could be ready for action in about two years after further tests.
+Chinese state media have been speculating that a third home-made aircraft carrier was in the works, but the defence ministry has yet to confirm this.

+China’s defence budget rose 8.1 percent to 1.1 trillion yuan ($175 billion) in 2018, but it is still only about one-quarter that of the United States.